bcross/packer-k3OS/README.md

 Running RunMe.ps1 will run Bootstrap.ps1, then Build.ps1, then Deploy.ps1.
 Run Clean.ps1 to clean up all VMs and start over.

+You will be asked to allow Packer through the firewall.
+You only need to allow it to Public networks.

 The scripts are designed to be quiet.
 As Packer runs, all output is stored in packer_logs.
 If it feels stuck, go there to see why.

 Run Bootstrap.ps1 -Force to update binaries and the k3OS iso.